 I have travelled around Azerbaijan for about 10 days and tomorrow I`m heading back to Baku where I`m going to take anything going towards Tbilisi.
 During my 10 day trip around Azerbaijan I think that I have managed to get the feeling of the country and I have seen the most attractive places.
 I crossed into Azerbaijan from Lagodekhi in Georgia and spent a night in Zaqatala.

 Then I went to an old town of Seki, followed by hitchhiking to the alpine town of Lahic, and not far from there I slept in a tent in the mountains in hope to keep away wolves and bears.
 After a rough and cold night I went to Baku – modern and lavish but also old and traditional, the very beautiful capital city of Azerbaijan.

 Then I went to Qobustan where I saw petroglyphs carved into rocks and a little bit further the famous mud volcanoes.
-After a pleasant swim in the Caspian Sea with a rather not very pleasant view of oil industry I headed north to a town called Quba which proved to be a great “people experience”.
-From there I went to an old, high altitude village of Xinaliq, which proved to be the most beautiful part of Azerbaijan.
+After a pleasant swim in the Caspian Sea with a rather not very pleasant view of oil industry I headed north to a town called Quba.
+I admit that this small picturesque town turned out to be a good experience with people.
+From there I went to the old, high altitude village of Xinaliq, which proved to be the most beautiful part of Azerbaijan.

 Whilst there I hiked the mountains, I used people`s hospitality and good humour and I watched the traditional shepherd life next to the border with Russia (Dagestan).
 By the way, at the border the officials asked my three times if I’ve been to Armenia, without understanding that their war is only theirs and not mine.

-Also, do not mention Armenia or Karabakh unless someone starts to talk to you about it at a nice, Turkish style cup of tea.
+Also, do not mention Armenia or Nagorno-Karabakh, unless someone starts to talk to you about it at a nice, Turkish style cup of tea.
 Good luck Azerbaijan!!!